 This course is intended to prepare students to develop and undertake research projects related to architectural science.
 It will allow students to understand that research is systematic inquiry directed toward the creation of knowledge.
 Course will allow students to become familiar with and apply several research strategies and methods in architectural science.
 1 Credit

 CHEMICAL ENGINEERING

-Master's Seminar
+Master's Thesis Master's Seminar

-Four electives (maximum of one from Group II)
+Four electives (maximum of one from Group II) 4

 Eight Electives (max. of two from Group II)